 Here are the best type of lower back exercises to help ease lower back pain and prevent pain from returning in the future!

-- Start off while laying on your stomach on a firm surface (a soft bed will not work here, but carpeted floor is perfect) with your hands down to your sides.
+- Start off while laying on your stomach.
+You will want to do this on a firm surface.
+A soft bed will not work here, but carpeted floor is perfect.
+Keep your hands down by your sides.

 - Begin to arch your lower back, keeping your toes touching the floor, but having your chest raise off the floor.